garrandall/popular-music-data/tracks/my-lovin---you-re-never-gonna-get-it--en-vogue.md

 Never ever gonna get it (my lovin')
 No, you're never gonna get it (had your chance to make a change) Never ever gonna get it
-Ooooh, bop...
+Oh, bop...

 Yes sir
 I give to the needy, and not the greedy
 Mmhmm, that's right
-'Cause you see, baby (Ooooh, bop...)
+'Cause you see, baby (Oh, bop...)
 When you're locking, you're losing
 And I'm out the door
-(Ahh...)
+(Ah...)

-It doesn't matter what you do or what you say (Ooh, oh oh oh) She don't love you; no way (Ahh...)
+It doesn't matter what you do or what you say (Oh oh oh oh) She don't love you; no way (Ah...)
-Maybe next time you'll give your woman a little respect (Ooh, oh) So you won't be hearing her say, no way
+Maybe next time you'll give your woman a little respect (Oh oh) So you won't be hearing her say, no way

 (And now it's time for a breakdown)